giftcards/FixedWidth/README.md

 ### File Factory ###

-instead of instanciating the file class yourself you can use the file factory to do it the base file factory gives you 2 methods
+instead of instantiating the file class yourself you can use the file factory to do it the base file factory gives you 2 methods

  - create - convenience method to just create a file